mbroz/cryptsetup/FAQ.md

   Also, device mapper requires root access.  cryptsetup uses device mapper to manage the decrypted container.

+  * **1.12 How can I report an issue in the cryptsetup project?**

+  Before reporting any issue, please be sure you are using the latest upstream version and that you read the documentation (and this FAQ).

+  If you think you have discovered an issue, please report it through the project issue tracker [New issue](https://gitlab.com/cryptsetup/cryptsetup/issues).
+  For a possible security issue, please use the confidential checkbox.

+  Please fill in all information requested in the report template (specifically add debug output with all run environment data).
+  Do not trim the output; debug output does not include private data.

 # 2. Setup

   * **2.1 LUKS Container Setup mini-HOWTO**